How to plant a terrarium

 Terrariums not only add a dynamic element to a room, but also create a tiny eco-system you can enjoy close up.

-Here's how to build one of these miniature gardens in a glass dodecahedron.
+Here's how to build and plant terrarium one of these miniature gardens in a glass dodecahedron.
 Plant enthusiast Ali Bell she says 'the geometric shape of this terrarium both magnifies and frames the symmetric forms of the Echeveria and other small sculptural succulents, whose intricate details are best appreciated close up.'

 The three Echeveria plants are the stars of the show.
 Tones of cool greens and blues are linked by the red accents on the leaves.
 The Sedum will colonise happily between the rocks and other plants, and the Senecio provides height at the back of the terrarium.
 When it grows too big I will replace it with smaller pieces.
 You should place the terrarium in a cool, bright room, avoiding direct sunlight, which risks glass magnifying the heat and scorching the fleshy leaves.
 Water these plants very sparingly, hardly at all in winter, and once every two weeks in summer if required.